vtrphan/MachineLearning-Titanic/HandsOn/Instructions.md

 * [Using Azure Machine Learning to Predict Who Will Survive the Titanic - Part 2](https://channel9.msdn.com/Blogs/raw-tech/Using-Azure-Machine-Learning-to-Predict-Who-Will-Survive-the-Titanic-Part-2)
 ## Misc
 * [Microsoft Azure Machine Learning Cheat Sheet](aka.ms/AzureMachineLearningCheatSheet)

+## Footnotes
+1. Make sure you downloaded the csv files and not the HTML file that shows the csvs.
+Click on the files, then switch to RAW and download the page as *.csv]

+2. Scroll down while looking at the "Visualize" page.
+There is more then just a graph